 In this second stage, you need to work hard on supporting your claims with proof.
 Some ideas will seem less relevant or not ready yet.
 Think about showing your prospect what you do, rather than just telling them.
 What are you going to put in those case studies…?

 Have a clear-out.
 Your wall may look a bit of a muddle by now.
 You can’t say everything you want on your website, so try and narrow the focus.
 Cast out some messages, or save them for the sales deck, a new business pitch, a blog, (the bucket!).
 Work on creating two or three robust claims you can support.

 It won't all work this time

 After a certain point, all new ideas go get lobbed into the bucket.
 Writing your website can seem like an endless (thankless) task.
 One way to ease the pain is to set parameters.
 There will be messages that are harder to clarify, proof that’s harder to find.
 These may have to wait til the next round.
 Go with what you can show now.

-Keep a bucket of ideas for the next round.
-It gives you somewhere to put them and stops them buzzing round your head.
-Then, in a few months time you can empty out the bucket of extra ideas and begin the process again 😊
+Keep a store of ideas for the next round.
+It gives you somewhere to put them and stops them pinging round your head.
+Then, in a few months time you can bring out the extra ideas and begin the process again 😊

 Or, if none of that works for you, just write 200 words about your business and add a large CONTACT US button at the bottom.